 thoughts for the future.
 Back in Havana this evening, take part in a specially arranged session with a group of leading Cuban photographers who will share their portfolios and discuss their careers.
 Hotel Mercure Sevilla (B,L)

 Day 4 — Havana

 Cuba has a long and storied tradition of dance, and today we explore this important cultural aspect of life in present-day Cuba.
 This morning, visit an Afro-Cuban dance group, and after lunch, meet with dancers and instructors at a ballet company.
 Engage with the company directors to learn about the history of dance in Cuba, discussing a wide range of topics including support of the independent arts organizations in Cuba, arts education, and the various health and fitness approaches of the dancers.
-During our visits capture the dramatic action of Afro-Cuban dance and the graceful choreography of the ballet rehearsal.
-Later this afternoon return to the hotel for a talk by the National Geographic photographer before dinner at a local paladar in Old Havana.
+During our visits, capture the dramatic action of Afro-Cuban dance and the graceful choreography of the ballet rehearsal.
+Later this afternoon, return to the hotel for a talk by your National Geographic photographer before dinner at a local paladar in Old Havana.
 Hotel Mercure Sevilla (B,L,D)

 Day 5 — Havana